 The camp is exposed and Freddy has told us temperatures may drop below zero during the night so we are just getting everything sorted for the morning before dinner so afterwards, we will be set to jump into our bags.
 Hello to everyone at home and will ring with next update tommorrow evening' Gerry

 Day 1 October 06th Moshi - Machame Gate - Machame Camp

 19:17 (17:17 Irish time) 'Hello Guys.
 We have had a very good start to our trek.
-This morning we were picked up by Freddie and after sorting our gear at weigh in, we left on hour's drive to Machame Gate.
+This morning we were picked up by Fredie and after sorting our gear at weigh in, we left on the hour's drive to Machame Gate.

-After the paperwork and stopping to pose for a few photo's, we were guidied by Armani through the rain forest.
-We stopped around 3pm for lunch at the Radisson outroom, even got to see some monkeys.
+After the paperwork and stopping to pose for a few photos, we were guidied by Armani through the rain forest.
+We stopped around 3pm for lunch at the Radisson outroom, and even got to see some monkeys.

 October 05th Cultural Tours & Briefing on Rest Day

 'Today was a fabulous day enjoyed by all.
 Three of gang opted for visit to coffee plantations while rest of us headed to Arusha National Park for a days Safari.
 It was amazing.
 Everyone was really taken by tours and the added bonus of fine weather allowed us to get some magnificent views of Mount Kilimanjaro.
 It was great to see her in all her glory- the team is buzzing with enthusiam even more so about the climb ahead.

 We have just finished our briefing with Fredrick and Nadir and everyone is gone to do final gear check.
 We will be picked up here at 09.30 and after our bags have been weighed in, we will head for Machame Gate.